4 interesting facts about ball bearings that will surprise you

 Bearings in household appliances

 How does the spin cycle in the washing machine or the rotation of the plate in the microwave come about?
-Right.
-Ball bearings are also involved here.
+Correct, ball bearings are also involved here.
 Both application examples require ball bearings for proper operation.
 The door of your refrigerator and the garage door are equipped with bearings that open and close easily on their hinges.
-Other examples are mixers, fans, air conditioners and hot tubs._x000D_
+Other examples are mixers, fans, air conditioners and hot tubs.

 3. The largest ball bearing in the world